gergo-salyi/multibg-wayland/README.md

     $ export RUST_LOG=info,multibg_wayland=trace
     $ multibg-wayland ~/my_wallpapers

-If using the --gpu option also consider installing Vulkan validation layers from your distro.
+If reporting bugs with the `--gpu` option also consider installing Vulkan validation layers from your distro.
 It which will be automatically enabled at the log levels defined above.

+If diagnosing bugs related to using per-output wallpaper directories named using the output make-model-serial strings, then please note these make-model-serial strings are redacted from the logs by default for privacy reasons.
+Set the unstable `MULTIBG_DEBUG_SHOW_SERIALS` environment variable to see them.

 ## Alternatives